Capacity of Finite-State Channels with Delayed Feedback: Introduction

-Our first contribution is to show that a unifilar FSC with delayed feedback can be transformed into a unifilar FSC with instantaneous feedback to which the methodologies from \cite{Sabag_UB_IT,OronBasharfeedback,Sabag_DB_FB} apply: \begin{itemize} \item We show that the capacity of a general FSC with delayed feedback can be computed as the capacity of a transformed FSC with instantaneous feedback.
-We define the new channel state as $\tilde{S}_{t-1}=\left(S_{t-d},X_{t-d+1}^{t-1}\right)$, the new channel output as $\tilde{Y}_t=Y_{t-d+1}$, and leave the channel input unchanged, i.e., $\tilde{X}_t=X_t$.
-We prove that this new channel is an FSC and that its capacity with instantaneous feedback is equal to the capacity of the original FSC with delayed feedback of $d$ time instances. \item We demonstrate that if the original channel is a unifilar FSC, then the transformed FSC is a unifilar FSC as well. \end{itemize}
+In this paper, we investigate the delayed feedback capacity of FSCs.
+This means that, in the case of a delay of $d$ time instances, the encoder has access to the channel outputs up to time $t-d$, in contrast to the standard feedback definition of access up to time $t-1$ (see Fig. \ref{fig:FSC}).
+We demonstrate that the capacity of a general FSC with delayed feedback can be computed as the capacity of a new reformulated FSC with instantaneous feedback.
+Specifically, we define the new channel state as $\tilde{S}_{t-1}=\left(S_{t-d},X_{t-d+1}^{t-1}\right)$, the new channel output as $\tilde{Y}_t=Y_{t-d+1}$, and leave the channel input unchanged, i.e., $\tilde{X}_t=X_t$.
+We prove that this new channel is an FSC and that its capacity with instantaneous feedback is equal to the capacity of the original FSC with delayed feedback of $d$ time instances.
+In addition, we show that if the original channel is a unifilar FSC, then the reformulated FSC is a unifilar FSC as well.
+As a result, for any unifilar FSC the methodologies from \cite{Sabag_UB_IT,OronBasharfeedback,Sabag_DB_FB} can also be applied when the feedback is delayed, by redefining the FSC.
+It is a known fact that feedback can only increase the feedforward capacity (i.e. the capacity without feedback).
+Accordingly, while studying the delayed feedback capacity is an important task in itself, it is also beneficial for deriving upper bounds on the feedforward capacity.